bochinche/ppa/README.md

 ## Packages
 ### asterisk16 for raspbian on raspberrypi (bullseye)
-This package is based on the work of the people at http://www.raspberry-asterisk.org.
-According to this [page](http://www.raspberry-asterisk.org/downloads/), the project's contributors will not be able to use the latest Pi 4 HW.
+This package is based on the work of the people at <http://www.raspberry-asterisk.org> / <http://www.raspbx.org/> .
+According to this [page](http://www.raspberry-asterisk.org/downloads/) or <http://www.raspbx.org/downloads/>, the project's contributors will not be able to use the latest Pi 4 HW.

-The dependencies of the asterisk16 package have been modified to support the latest raspbian release.
-Specifically, **libcodec2-0.8.1** has been replaced with **libcodec2-0.9**.
+The dependencies of the **asterisk16** package have been modified to support the latest raspbian release.
+--> Specifically, **libcodec2-0.8.1** has been replaced with **libcodec2-0.9**.

 If needed, this [page](https://www.dslreports.com/forum/r30661088-PBX-FreePBX-for-the-Raspberry-Pi) contains information on how to build the project yourself.

-The project's original repository can be found at http://repo.raspbx.org/apt/debian/pool/main/a/.
+The project's original repository can be found at <http://repo.raspbx.org/apt/debian/pool/main/a/>.

 To install the deb of the project, use the following command
 ```bash